cfpb/hmda-platform/README.md

 ### Parser

-Component responsible for reading incoming data and making sure that it conforms to the HMDA File Specification
+Module responsible for reading incoming data and making sure that it conforms to the HMDA File Specification

 ### Data Validation